elebail202/Markdown/KeyWordsToKeepInMind.md

 -	How might a software system help ?
 -	When does it need solving ?
 -	What might prevent us from solving it ?

-Look into writing text in a Markdown files, using HTML tags in them, and tracking those files in a Git repository.